can3p/can3p.github.io/_posts/2018-05-31-client-writeup-intro.md

 the text in your favorite editor, save it, push it to git and it's published.
-And it's when you can just grep your posts to remember something from the past or when you can do bulk updates to all the posts with system tools that you're used too and get all changes published at once.
+And it's when you can just grep your posts to remember something from the past or when you can do bulk updates to all the posts with system tools that you're used to and get all changes published at once.

 This was my thought process and this is what became a base of requirements.
 A client should be able to:

-* See new markdown files to publish
+* See new markdown files and publish them
-* See modified markdown files to submit changes
+* See modified markdown files and submit changes
-* See deleted markdown files and be able to delete them in the service
+* See deleted markdown files and  delete them in the service
 * Bonus points if it all happens automagically on git commit/push

-That's a simple version of the client that implies that a folder with markdown files acts as a master database that gets replicated to the slave which in this case is web service.
+That's a simple version of the client that implies that a folder with markdown files acts as a master database that gets replicated to a slave which in this case is web service.
 An obvious drawback here is that I lose any other ways to update content, be it via service web interface or it's mobile app.
-So an even more perfect client should be
+So an even more perfect client should be able to:

 * Fetch any updates from the service
 * Transform them into markdown format so that all synced posts can be